dodona-edu/universal-judge/README.md

 - `source`: path of the submission that must be evaluated
 - `judge`: path of the root directory of TESTEd
 - `workdir`: path of a temporary directory (see below)
-- `plan_name`: path of the test suite, relative to the resources directory (as defined above)
+- `test_suite`: path of the test suite, relative to the resources directory (as defined above)

 Before evaluating a submission, TESTed generates test code in the workdir.
 Create that directory: